Wedding of King Leopold III of the Belgians and Princess Astrid of Sweden

 Left to right: Astrid’s sister Margareta, her mother Princess Ingeborg, her sister Märtha and Astrid; Photo Credit – By Municipal Archives of Trondheim – Flickr: H. K. H. Prinsessan Ingeborg med Prinsessorna Margareta, Märta och Astrid (1910), CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=25766188

 Astrid was born in Stockholm, Sweden on November 17, 1905, to Prince Carl, Duke of Västergötland, and Princess Ingeborg of Denmark.
-Astrid was the grandchild of both King Frederik VIII of Denmark and of King Oscar II of Sweden.
+Astrid was the grandchild of both King Frederik VIII of Denmark and King Oscar II of Sweden.
 Astrid’s uncle was King Gustav V of Sweden, her father’s older brother.
-She had two older sisters, Margaretha, who later married into the Danish royal family, and Märtha, who married the future King Olav V of Norway.
+She had two older sisters, Margaretha, who married into the Danish royal family, and Märtha, who married the future King Olav V of Norway.
 Astrid’s only brother Carl was born in 1911.
 Astrid spent most of her childhood at Arvfurstens Palace in central Stockholm and at the family’s summer residence in Fridhem.

 Although never academic, Astrid had a warm, friendly personality, social ease, and considerable charm.
-She collected Swedish folk art and was something of an expert in the regional variations of needlework.
+She collected Swedish folk art and was an expert in the regional variations of needlework.
 Astrid also enjoyed the outdoors and sports – swimming, skiing, climbing, horseback riding, and golf – loves she later shared with her husband.
 As she was not a direct descendant of the Swedish king (Gustav V), Astrid and her sisters enjoyed more freedom and the benefits of a less formal schedule.
 The girls were occasionally seen shopping unaccompanied on the streets of Stockholm.

-As did many princesses of the time, Astrid was encouraged to undertake works of public service in preparation for a life devoted to charitable causes.
+Like many princesses of the time, Astrid was encouraged to undertake works of public service in preparation for a life devoted to charitable causes.
 Astrid worked for a time at a Stockholm orphanage, caring for infants.
 She also completed a home economics course at a Swedish school dedicated to preparing women for domestic lives.
 During that time, Astrid developed a flair for cooking and would often try out new recipes on her family.

 For more information about Astrid see: